languitar/synapse/docs/presence_routing_module.md

         # A list of users to always send all user presence updates to
         self.always_send_to_users = []  # type: List[str]

-        # A list of users to ignore presence updates for
+        # A list of users to ignore presence updates for.
+Does not affect
+        # shared-room presence relationships
         self.blacklisted_users = []  # type: List[str]

 class ExamplePresenceRouter: